Search by Keyword

 The first US release of "I'll Follow The Sun" was on December 15th, 1964 on the Capitol album "Beatles '65."
 Nine weeks at the top of the Billboard charts and three million copies later, the world finally got to hear this gem that was mostly written over six years earlier.
 "Beatles '65" then appeared as an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

-The fourth official Beatles double-compilation album of the 70's was released on October 21st, 1977 entitled "Love Songs."
+The fourth official Beatles double-album compilation of the 70's was released on October 21st, 1977 entitled "Love Songs."
 So convincing was the romantic tone of this song that it landed as the second track on the album after "Yesterday," even though its lyrics possibly suggest otherwise.

 Another mono release in the US was on June 30th, 1992.
 The box set "Compact Disc EP Collection" came out on this date, "I'll Follow The Sun" being included therein because of it appearing on the EP entitled "Beatles For Sale No. 2," which was originally released on vinyl in Britain on June 4th, 1965.